 VDare bills itself as the "premier news outlet for patriotic immigration reform" in it's title bar, and I agree with this description.
 I have been reading this website since the early 2000's, and it is as accurate a site as one can find on this issue, which is why it appears number two down on the blogroll.

 The articles are written, in general, by about 10 authors that share the writing and appear about equally.
-Mr. Peter Brimelow, runs the operation, and calls it VDare after Virginia Dare, the first white person born in America (I can't confirm this - it was awhile back).
+Mr. Peter Brimelow runs the operation, and calls it VDare after Virginia Dare, the first white person born of white parents in America (I can't confirm this - it was awhile back).
 Peter Brimelow wrote a book about immigration, called "Alien Nation" about 20 years ago, so he knows of what he writes.

 I will say right here that this is some of the most professional writing one will read on the web.
 These guys keep the typos close to zero occurences, the grammar is correct, and the writing styles are varied but all good.

-I can keep up with site completely usually in 20 to 30 minutes per day.
+I can keep up with site completely usually in 20 minutes per day.